adugnag/adugnag.github.io/_pages/software.md

 header:
 ---

 My research interest is in SAR, PolSAR and InSAR image and signal processing.
-Therefore, I have developed several methods, workflows and architectures to perform extract, load, transform tasks.
-My prefered programming language is Python.
-For machine learning based tasks I use Tensorflow.
-For tasks involving satellite image based environmental monitoring problems, My prefered framework is Google Earth Engine.
-Some selected developments are:
+Therefore, I have developed several methods, workflows and architectures to perform extract, load, transform tasks in this domain.
+Here are some selected developments in the mentioned areas.

 ### Sentinel-1 SAR backscatter analysis ready data preparation in Google Earth Engine